snubwoody/wakunguma.com/README.md

 - Release strategies with versioning strategies
 - Async executor using coroutines
 - Classes unidiomatic (private vars can still be accessed)

+## Constructors
+In constructors where does that initial self come from?